AbolarinMary/LITA-SALES-PROJECT/README.md

 Calculating revenue allows us to analyze total earnings per product, region, and period, which is essential for evaluating sales performance and profitability.

+**Instructions**

+1. Excel:
+2.
+o Perform an initial exploration of the sales data.
+Use pivot tables to summarize total sales by product, region, and month.

+o Use Excel formulas to calculate metrics such as average sales per product and total revenue by region.

+o Create any other interesting report

+4. SQL:

+Hint – You need to load the dataset into your SQL Server environment to write and validate your queries.

+Write queries to extract key insights based on the following questions.

+o retrieve the total sales for each product category.

+o find the number of sales transactions in each region.

+o find the highest-selling product by total sales value.

+o calculate total revenue per product.

+o calculate monthly sales totals for the current year.

+o find the top 5 customers by total purchase amount.

+o calculate the percentage of total sales contributed by each region.

+o identify products with no sales in the last quarter.

+5. Power BI:

+o Create a dashboard that visualizes the insights found in Excel and SQL.
+ The dashboard should include a sales overview, top-performing products, and regional breakdowns

+**Data Analysis**

+Excel

+Product	Sum of Revenue
+Shoes	613380
+Shirt	485600
+Hat	316195
+Gloves	296900
+Jacket	208230
+Socks	180785
+Grand Total	2101090